A few things we're proud of

 partner to the top financial institutions in Canada

-better choices made
+better choices made on Ratehub.ca

 What is a GIC?

-Guaranteed investment certificates (GICs) are financial products that let Canadians invest their money and earn some guaranteed interest.
+Guaranteed investment certificates (GICs) are financial products that allow Canadians to invest their money and earn some guaranteed interest.
 With a GIC, you invest your money with a financial institution (the “issuer”) for a specific period of time (the “term”), and they'll guarantee you a return of the principal (the initial amount you invested) and interest at a rate specified in your contract.